 The table below describes a number of general factors that can influence a (regulated or unregulated) firm's systematic risk profile.
-There can be interrelationships between these factors.
+We note there can be interrelationships between these factors.
 Finally, an assessment with respect to these factors is necessarily a qualitative exercise, and as such, it serves only as a guide for identifying and considering beta comparators.